 Here are the following points why it is important:

-In conclusion, the sigmoid function is an essential component in artificial neural networks, particularly in the context of binary classification and logistic regression.
-It allows for the introduction of non-linearity into the model, which enables the neural network to learn more complex decision boundaries.
+In conclusion, the sigmoid function plays an essential role in artificial neural networks, particularly for binary classification and logistic regression.
+It introduces non-linearity into the model, enabling the neural network to learn more complex decision boundaries.
 The sigmoid function is also commonly used in deep learning frameworks like TensorFlow and PyTorch, and it can be easily implemented in code using NumPy, TensorFlow, and PyTorch.

 Key Takeaways: